PhotonVision/photonvision/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots / Videos**
 If applicable, add screenshots to help explain your problem.
+Additionally, provide journalctl logs and settings zip export.

 **Platform:**
  - Hardware Platform (ex.
 Raspberry Pi 4, Windows x64):